 If you’re planning to have a fun-filled 3 days in Portland and don’t know where to start, then this epic Portland itinerary will have you making the most of your time in Oregon!

-So you’re thinking about exploring all of the incredible things to do in Portland, Oregon that millions of its residents have come to enjoy about their city?
+So you’re thinking about exploring all of the incredible places to see in Portland, Oregon that millions of its residents have come to enjoy about their city?

 Well you’ve come to the right place!